-Ovalau is 8 miles in length north and south, by 7 miles in breadth east and west; it is of volcanic formation, and its rocks are composed of a conglomerate or pudding-stone; it is high and rugged throughout.
+Ovalau is 8 miles in length north and south, by 7 miles in breadth east and west; it is of volcanic formation and its reeks are composed of a conglomerate or midding stone; it is high and magged through formation, and its rocks are composed of a conglomerate or pudding-stone; it is high and rugged throughout.
 The valleys only extend a short distance into the interior, and leave but little level ground; they are, however, exceedingly fertile and well cultivated.
 Ovalau is the principal residence of the white men of the group.
 It possesses a fine harbour, Levuka, on its eastern side.
 It has always been the favourite residence of the whites, and must continue so to be, from its central position with regard to the remainder dark-red loam.